Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Proof Outline

+Therefore, the Glauber dynamics is torpidly mixing. \end{theorem} While Theorem~\ref{thm:bimodality} is interesting on its own right, our inapproximability results require a far more precise quantification of the bimodality than the one given in Theorem~\ref{thm:bimodality}.
+Nevertheless, it is instructive to outline the proof of Theorem~\ref{thm:bimodality}, since it will allow us to introduce the key ingredients that are needed for the hardness results.

-Theorem~\ref{thm:bimodality}, while interesting in its own right, provides us also with the necessary ingredients to carry out Sly's reduction.
-To prove Theorem~\ref{thm:bimodality}, we use a second moment approach as in \cite{MWW}.
-Specifically, for $G\sim \G(n,\Delta)$ we analyze the random variable $Z^{\alpha,\beta}_G$, where $Z^{\alpha,\beta}_G = \sum_{\sigma \in \Sigma^{\alpha,\beta}} w_G(\sigma)$, for some well-suited values of $\alpha,\beta$.
-Intuitively, the $\alpha,\beta$ should be selected so as to maximize the first moment of $Z^{\alpha,\beta}_G$.
-For Theorem~\ref{thm:bimodality} to hold we need that the maximum occurs for $\alpha\neq\beta$.
-This is indeed true in the non-uniqueness region and moreover there is an explicit connection with three specific Gibbs measures in the infinite tree $\TD$.
-These Gibbs measures are extremal and are invariant under parity preserving transformations.
-We next introduce the relevant notation here, deferring a slightly more thorough discussion to Section \ref{sec:tree-recursions}.
-For a more complete account of extremality, we refer the reader to \cite{Georgii}.
+Namely, to establish Theorem~\ref{thm:bimodality}, we use a second moment approach as in \cite{MWW}.
+For $G\sim \G(n,\Delta)$ we analyze the random variable $Z^{\alpha,\beta}_G$, where for some well-suited values of $\alpha,\beta$.
+In particular, the $\alpha,\beta$ will be selected to maximize the first moment of $Z^{\alpha,\beta}_G$.
+One of the key ingredients in obtaining Theorem~\ref{thm:bimodality} is that the maximum of the first moment occurs for $\alpha\neq\beta$.
+More generally, this is true for general antiferromagnetic 2-spin systems in the non-uniqueness region of the infinite tree $\TD$ (see the upcoming Lemma~\ref{lem:firstmomentmax}).
+The proof of this fact is based on an explicit connection with three specific Gibbs measures in the infinite tree $\TD$ which are invariant under parity-preserving transformations.
+We next introduce these relevant Gibbs measures, deferring a more technical discussion to Section \ref{sec:tree-recursions}.

-For every $B_1,B_2,\lambda>0$ there exists a unique translation invariant Gibbs measure $\mu^*$ on $\TD$, known as the free measure (free boundary condition).
-We will denote the marginal probability for the root $\rho$ being assigned spin $-1$ by $p^* := \mu^*(\sigma_\rho=-1)$.
-In the non-uniqueness region, there also exist two semi-translation invariant measures $\mu^+$ and $\mu^-$, corresponding to the even and odd boundary conditions.
-More precisely, the measure $\mu^+$ (resp. $\mu^{-}$) is obtained by conditioning on the spins of the vertices at level $2\ell$ (resp. $2\ell+1$) being $-1$ and taking the weak limit as $\ell\rightarrow\infty$.
-Analogously to $p^{*}$, let $p^+ := \mu^+(\sigma_\rho=-1)$, $p^-:=\mu^-(\sigma_\rho=-1)$ denote the marginals for the root being assigned spin $-1$ under the even and odd boundaries (note that $\pm$ refers to the parity of the level where the boundary condition is imposed, while $*$ to the free boundary).
-Using (anti)monotonicity arguments, it can easily be proved that $p^-<p^*<p^+$.
+Let $B_1,B_2,\lambda$ specify an antiferromagnetic 2-spin system.
+There exists a unique translation invariant Gibbs measure $\mu^*$ on $\TD$, known as the free measure, whose marginal probability for the root $\rho$ being assigned spin $-1$ will be denoted by $p^* := \mu^*(\sigma_\rho=-1)$ (the exponent denotes the boundary condition; $*$ refers to free boundary).
+In the non-uniqueness region, there also exist two semi-translation invariant measures $\mu^+$ and $\mu^-$, corresponding to the ``even" and ``odd" boundary conditions, respectively.
+These measures can be obtained by conditioning the leaves on level $2\ell$ (resp. $2\ell + 1$) of the tree to have spin $-1$ and taking the weak limit as $\ell\rightarrow\infty$.
+We will denote the marginals for the root being assigned the spin $-1$ by $p^+ := \mu^+(\sigma_\rho)$, $p^-:=\mu^-(\sigma_\rho)$.
+In the non-uniqueness region of $\TD$, it holds that $\mu^{*}\neq \mu^{\pm}$; in fact, it holds that $p^-<p^*<p^+$.